OpenDreamKit/OpenDreamKit/ProposalWriting.rst

 Ranting on open proposal writing
 ================================

-Here is some debriefing about the writing of this proposal, mostly as a memo for myself for future occasions.
+Here is some debriefing notes about the writing of this proposal, mostly as a memo for myself for future occasions.

 .. contents:: :depth: 1